ElizabethBrooks/GBCF_Chloroplasts/README.md

 The headers for the input chloroplast gene protein seqeunces to MCScanX should be simple so that the resulting plots are clear and easy to read.

-There needs to be a separate input file for each different type of plot that is created using MCScanX.
+Note that there needs to be a separate input file for each different type of plot that is created using MCScanX.

 ### Step 3